Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 An important part of every digital forensic analysis is planning the goal or at least the scope of your examination.
-Helping to focus on a goal gives an idea of the tools requried and the methods to be used.
+Helping to focus on a goal gives an idea of the tools required and the methods to be used.
 In many cases, when providing forensic support to other investigators, the goal of the examination is defined by the support request.
-In other cases, the elements of the crime or known inicators (in the case of network compromise) provide the goals.
+In other cases, the elements of the crime or known indicators (in the case of network compromise) provide the goals.

 In this particular exercise, we will go back to our premise of cross